-Recent advances in LLM technology allow more generalized content generation based on foundation models.
+Recent advances in Large Language Model (LLM) technology allow more generalized content generation based on foundation models.
 As such, LLM focused tooling has exploded onto the market (Uspenskyi, 2024).
-Despite these advances, the application of LLMs to the problem of turning natural language into REST API payloads has not seen a mature implementation yet.
+Despite these advances, the application of LLMs to the problem of turning natural language into Representational State Transfer (REST) Application programming interface (API) payloads has not seen a mature implementation yet.